ashutoshsanghi3/AWS-CFT-TF-EKS-RDS/README.md

 ### Deploying in Region 2 (Terraform)

 1. Apply Terraform configurations either manually or via the Terraform CodePipeline.
-2. Run the **application CodePipeline** (similar to Region 1) for SonarQube scan, build, and deploy.
+2. Run the **application CodePipeline** (similar to Region 1) for SonarQube scan, Trivy scan, build, and deploy.

 ---